z0del/davewhipp.github.io/cv.md

 title:  CV
 permalink: /cv
 ---
-*This is a compact version of my curriculum vitæ.
-If this won't suffice, you can check out my [full CV](pdf/whipp_CV.pdf) in PDF format.*
+*This is an abbreviated version of my curriculum vitæ.
+If this won't suffice, you should check out my [full CV in PDF format](pdf/whipp_CV.pdf).*

 ## David Whipp